 On the 36th session, in November 2017, the Government canceled the action "The day of the Tree" due to unsatisfactory results.

 There are no top-level programmes or action for green production and consumption that target explicitly young people (15-29 years old).

 Most of the campaigns are organized by civil society organizations or companies and some of them are supported by governmental institutions and some embassies.
 For example, in 2011 the project for waste batteries “Go Clean” started.
-It was initiated by Swedish Embassy, supported by the Swedish Agency for Environmental Protection, the Embassies of Norway, Slovakia and the Ministry of Environment of Republic of North Macedonia and implemented by CSO Go Green.
+It was initiated by the Swedish Embassy, supported by the Swedish Agency for Environmental Protection, the Embassies of Norway, Slovakia and the Ministry of Environment of Republic of North Macedonia and implemented by CSO Go Green.
 The aim of the project was to support the implementation of the Law on Batteries and Waste Batteries, to develop the awareness about the harmful effects of the batteries and to initiate a system for collecting waste batteries.
 The second pillar of the project was the informative educational campaign, which included the municipalities, the schools and the universities to develop awareness among the local authorities and young people about the harmful effects of waste batteries and to encourage responsible behavior.

 CSO Go Green in 2019 started by implementing the project “Youth for climate change and air quality Education” This project is aimed at schools and the education system and will emphasize the importance of energy efficiency of school buildings and the use of solar thermal collectors for heating and electricity.
 Finally, education on climate change and air quality must be deeply integrated into the education system.
 The requirements are supported by detailed research and analysis and awareness-raising and advocacy activities.